 Heritage

-In accordance with the ACH Act our approach is to avoid or minimise harm to ACH and consult with Aboriginal people on how their ACH is preserved and protected.
+In accordance with the AHA our approach is to avoid or minimise harm to Aboriginal heritage where possible and to consult with Aboriginal people on how Aboriginal heritage is preserved and protected.

 Aboriginal Heritage image - tree.jpg Aboriginal Heritage image - boomerang.jpg